 Outlook depends on the cause of the disorder.
 Speech can often be improved with speech therapy.
 Early treatment is likely to have better results.

-Speech disorders may lead to psychosocial problems associated with ineffective communication.
+Speech disorders may lead to challenges with social interactions due to difficulty communicating.

 When to Contact a Medical Professional